Why You Should Hire a Motorcycle Accident Lawyer if You Have Been Injured

 - Past and future lost earnings

 Before you hire an attorney, it is important to do as much as you can to protect yourself from anyone who might want to maneuver you into giving up those rights.
 Do not talk to the other motorist’s insurance company or his agent, and do not accept a settlement check.
 Doing so could rob you of your rights to compensation provided by the law.
-For a free consultation and case evaluation, contact Cantor Crane immediately at (602) 254-2701, or Contact Us today.
+For a free consultation and case evaluation, contact Cantor Injury Lawyers immediately at (602) 254-2701, or Contact Us today.